jenshwetakc/automatic_inconsistency_detection/readme.md

      - To check the inconsistency for those application that only support dark mode and use extension to convert into light mode use directory dawn_bring_clarity

 2. Quick run
-   - select any application from the dataset
+   - Select any application from the dataset
    - Edge detection: Run (path/to/automated_darklight_inconsistency_detection/shadow_reveal_truth/edge_inconsistency/edge_inconsistency.py)

      - input directory: (path/to/automated_darklight_inconsistency_detection/web_application/app_with_extension/dark_mode_for_web/buzzfeed/input/buzzfeed)